 - Use headlights when driving at night and during inclement weather

 Breaking traffic laws often constitutes negligence.
 If you were in an accident caused by a negligent driver, you may be eligible for compensation to pay for your medical bills, lost wages, and other expenses.

 Louisiana Law Requires All Drivers and Passengers to Wear Seat Belts

-According to the Governors Highway Safety Association, all passengers and drivers in Louisiana must wear safety belts.
-If you fail to adhere to the Louisiana seat belt requirements, then you may have to pay a fine.
-There is a specific law in Louisiana that handles seat belts and children.
-According to the Child Occupant Seat Belt Law, adults must restrain children between the ages of 6 and 12 years old in an acceptable manner.
-This includes a lap belt and shoulder harness, and if necessary, a booster seat.
+According to the Governors Highway Safety Association (GHSA), all passengers and drivers in Louisiana must wear safety belts.
+If you fail to adhere to Louisiana’s seat belt requirements, you may have to pay a fine.

 For a free legal consultation, call 800-537-8185

 Louisiana laws prohibit new drivers from using cellphones while behind the wheel, regardless of whether they are texting, making a call, or using a hands-free device.
 This includes drivers who have a learner’s or intermediate license.